Make AI more responsible!

-By clicking “Accept”, you agree to the storing of cookies on your device to enhance site navigation, analyze site usage, and assist in our marketing efforts.
+By clicking “Yes”, you agree to the storing of cookies on your device to enhance site navigation, and to improve our marketing — which makes more people aware of how to govern AI effectively.
 View our Privacy Policy for more information.
+Do you want to help us?

 Regulating GenAI: Implications of the EU AI Act